 Victor, which already had a sizable porcelain business (as well as an underutilized factory), was in a position to help.
 As a part of the process, of building to military specs, the company stumbled upon perhaps the most subtle part of the design: Before putting a piece in the kiln for 72 hours, it wiped off the edges with a piece of rubber, a process called dry-footing.

-The reason for this is simple: If it didn’t have that rougher matte-feeling area, the glossy ceramic would stick to the shelf after a period of disuse.
+The reason for this is simple: If it didn’t have that rougher matte-feeling area, the glossy ceramic would stick to the shelf of the kiln while being heated.
 A manual for a kiln on Google Books, easily the most riveting source I’ve ever linked to, explains exactly the process for doing this:

 You can prevent glazed pieces from sticking to the shelf or kiln bottom by “dry footing.”
 To “dry foot” a piece, remove all glaze from the portion of the piece that will rest on the shelf.
 Using a wet sponge or a piece of grit cloth, clean off the glaze from the bottom of the ware and slightly above the base so that it will not run down and touch the base.
 Do not use dry footing for low-ﬁre glazed pieces that will be placed in water while used or cleaned.

-This design feature, which also helped the cup’s stability, wasn’t unique to coffee mugs, of course.
+This design feature, which also helps the cup’s stability, wasn’t unique to coffee mugs, of course.
 It’s the kind of thing you might find on a vase, a plate, or an heirloom.

 But this use case helped make the cup even more useful, ensuring its long-run status as a coffee icon—especially after World War II, when the cup regained its handle and permeated American society.
 (The Huffington Post has a great 2015 article explaining how the Victor coffee mug took over diners across the country.)